 The internal thumbturn on smart locks is generally far larger than traditional locks.
 Having bevels or other decorative features cut into the door may make installation difficult or impossible, so check your dimension before ordering.

-The Benefits of a Smart Lock
+What are the Benefits of a Smart Lock?

 So we’ve been through how smart locks work and what to consider when buying one, but aside from being able to go keyless, why bother installing a smart lock?